PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 -   What is the turnover rate from the dataset being examined?

--   Why might an employee may leave, and what characterises those who stay?
+-   Why might an employee leave, and what characterises those who stay?

 -   Which department was worst hit by the turnover and why?